 The new notes are guaranteed by substantially all the Company's current and future domestic restricted subsidiaries.
 The new notes are the Company's and the guarantors' senior unsecured obligations ranking equally with the Company's and the guarantors' existing and future senior unsecured obligations and senior to any future indebtedness that is expressly subordinated to the new notes and the guarantees.
-The new notes and the guarantees will rank effectively junior in right of payment to the Company's revolving credit facility and capital lease obligations to the extent of the value of the assets securing such secured indebtedness.
+The new notes and the guarantees will rank effectively junior in right of payment to the Company's and the guarantors' secured indebtedness (including loans and reimbursement obligations in respect of outstanding letters of credit) under the Company's revolving credit facility and capital lease obligations to the extent of the value of the assets securing such secured indebtedness.
 The new notes are not guaranteed by the Company's Canadian or other foreign subsidiaries, and the new notes will be structurally subordinated to all indebtedness and other liabilities, including trade payables, of the Company's subsidiaries that are not guarantors of the new notes.